'El Chapo' Guzman briefly reunites with wife at Brooklyn courthouse

 Related: El Chapo Guzman Still Searching for Lawyers, And Money To Pay Them

-They also argued that they should be allowed to have contact visits with Guzman, while prosecutors say there is no area in the Metropolitan Correctional Center that is secure enough to let the two-time prison escapee sit next to his lawyers.
+They also argued that they should be allowed to have contact visits with Guzman, while prosecutors say there is no area in the MCC that is secure enough to let the two-time prison escapee sit next to his lawyers.

-The judge seemed to agree that it was too cumbersome for Guzman and his lawyers to be separated by a partition while reviewing mounds of paperwork and said he would send a magistrate to the lockup to review the situation.
+The judge seemed to agree that it is too cumbersome for Guzman and his lawyers to be separated by a partition while reviewing mountains of paperwork and said he would send a magistrate to the Manhattan lockup to review the situation.

 The bulk of the session was devoted to a hearing on whether El Chapo's public defenders have a conflict of interest because other lawyers in their office have briefly represented confidential witnesses who may testify against him.